ska-sa/katgpucbf/doc/control.rst

     results, provided any randomised terms (such as ``wgn``) use fixed seeds.

+    It returns an ADC timestamp, which indicates the next sample which is generated with the new signals.
+This is kept for backwards compatibility, but the same information can be found in the ``steady-state-timestamp`` sensor.

 ``?time``
     Return the current UNIX timestamp on the server running the dsim.
 This can be used to get an approximate idea of which data is in flight, without